camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

   .done();
 ```

-This examples models a process with an user task after the start event followed by a parallel gateway
+This example models a process with a user task after the start event followed by a parallel gateway
-with two parallel outgoing execution paths with each a task and an end event.
+with two parallel outgoing execution paths, each with a task and an end event.

 Normally you want to add conditions on outgoing flows of an exclusive gateway which is also simple with
 the fluent builder API.
 Just use the method `condition()` and give it a label and an expression.